 Before you get married you need a marriage licence.
 Marriage_Application_Form.pdf

 When you get married outside of Ontario, your marriage won’t be registered in the province.

 You need to follow the marriage license requirements from the place you intend to get married.

 GETTING MARRIED OVERSEAS

 Check with the Canadian representative in the country you want to get married in.
 You may need to prove that you are not currently married and you may be required to apply for a marriage search letter.

 - In Ontario, there are no residency or citizenship requirements or blood tests and medical certificates requirements in order to obtain a marriage licence.
 However, you will be required to certify information under oath.
 Bring an interpreter to assist you if you do not understand or are not able to read English.

 - Marriage Licences are valid for use anywhere in Ontario for 90 days from the date of issue.

 In accordance with the Marriage Act, people 18 years of age and above can a marriage licence provided the completed application and additional required information is submitted.

 If you are 16 or 17 years of age, you must submit a completed Consent of Parent or Guardian to Marriage Form signed by both parents or legal guardians when you apply for a marriage licence.
-You can also get a paper copy from the City Clerk’s Office.
+You can also get a paper copy from the Municipal Clerk’s Office.